 In 2013, the Philosophy for Children Fellowship Program for graduate students was established at the University of Washington.
 These fellowships are open to graduate students in the Department of Philosophy or the College of Education.

-Fellows are involved in the Center’s “Philosophers in the Schools” program, the Washington State High School Ethics Bowl, and related activities.
+Fellows are involved primarily in the Center’s “Philosophers in the Schools” program, which sends UW graduate and undergraduate students into Seattle K-12 schools to lead philosophy sessions, as well as the Washington State High School Ethics Bowl and other related activities.